tamjidimtiaz/Automated-Brain-Tumor-Segmentation-Based-on-Multi-Planar-Superpixel-Level-Features/README.md

 gabor orientation selection are implemented based on the algorithm of the following paper:
 "W.Y.
 Han, J.C.
 Lee, "Palm vein recognition using adaptive gabor filter", Expert Systems with Applications, vol. 39, no. 18, pp. 13225-13234, 2012.

+To get the data used for this project click the link :